 If you have concerns about your particular situation, please bring them up with your healthcare provider, and make sure you fully understand all the risks and benefits.

 What about my postpartum appointments?
-Should I still attend those?
+Do these look different post-pandemic?

-Yes, you should still attend your appointments in order to get important postpartum care, including incision or wound checks, mental health assessments, and birth control planning.
-That said, many outpatient care providers are modifying postpartum visits to prevent potential COVID-19 exposures.
-Your provider may request that your appointment(s) be done via telehealth, particularly if you are not experiencing any alarming or worrisome symptoms.
-Mental health, particularly during the COVID-19 pandemic, is a major postpartum concern and standard perinatal depression screeners can be completed at home.
-In-office visits may still be necessary for those with underlying conditions, wound infections, or in the presence of other concerning symptoms.
+Many postpartum appointments during the pandemic were shifted to a telehealth model.
+Postpartum care, including mental health assessments, birth control planning and general questions can all be done virtually.
+Mental health is a major postpartum concern and standard perinatal depression screeners can be completed at home.
+In-office visits may still be necessary for those with underlying conditions, wound infections, desire for an IUD or implant, or in the presence of other concerning symptoms.
 Ask your provider what option(s) are most appropriate for you, and don’t hesitate to call them if you have any concerns about your physical or mental wellbeing.
+General recommendations are that each person has a 2-week and a 6-week postpartum appointment.

 Should I get the COVID-19 vaccine if I am breastfeeding?

 Yes.
 It is the best way to protect your newborn and others.
-All people who are eligible to receive the vaccine at this time should be able to get it, if they so wish.
-Multiple, well-respected clinical organizations including the CDC and ACOG (the American College of Obstetricians and Gynecologists) recommend people who are trying to conceive, pregnant, and breastfeeding get vaccinated against COVID [7].
-For more information on the COVID-19 vaccines while breastfeeding head here.
+All people who are eligible to receive the vaccine at this time should be able to get it if they so wish.
+Multiple well-respected clinical organizations, including the CDC and ACOG (the American College of Obstetricians and Gynecologists), recommend people who are trying to conceive, are pregnant, and breastfeeding get vaccinated against COVID [7].

 Should I get the COVID-19 booster if I’m breastfeeding?

-The CDC recommends the booster shot for everyone six-months-old Vaccination or a booster while breastfeeding, especially with a MRNA vaccine, passes valuable antibodies to your nursling especially now that boosters are Omicron specific.
+The CDC recommends the booster shot for everyone over the age 6 months.
+Vaccination or a booster while breastfeeding passes valuable antibodies to your nursling.

 Reviewed by the Ovia Health Clinical Team